Learn why Private Cloud Director is the best VMware alternative

 What’s Community Edition?

 This version of Private Cloud Director is awesome for testing stuff out or if you’re just starting small.
 You can deploy it on a bare-metal setup or inside a virtual machine.
 The infrastructure and workload regions run on the same VM, but a separate hypervisor host is needed.
 This can run as a VM alongside CE if needed.
 This guide will use a single bare-metal host to run the necessary VMs.
-Check out the official docs to learn more about PCD Community Edition.
+Check out the official docs to learn more about Private Cloud Director Community Edition.

 My Home Lab Setup